apernet/hysteria-website/docs/docs/getting-started/Server.md

 # Server

 This tutorial provides a quick guide to deploying a Hysteria server using a recommended setup.
-Please note that Hysteria is highly flexible and the options presented here are only a subset of what is available. **For further customization, please refer to the pages in the Advanced section of this documentation.**
+Please note that Hysteria is highly flexible and the options presented here are only a subset of what is available. **For further customization, please refer to [Full Server Config](../advanced/Full-Server-Config.md).**

-The steps were performed in a Linux environment, but should be similar on all platforms.
+The steps were performed in a Linux environment, but should be similar on other platforms.

 ## Prerequisites